despicablehorror/despicablehorror/README.md

 - Mostly found on Safe Server 1 around carrot farm, bakery or docks with my scp ponies.
 My github is almost always on my profile.

 - C+H is always accepted unless said otherwise.
-Don't randomly cover me.
+Don't randomly cover me, I have CD【 cover discomfort 】and it overwhelms me when I can't see what I'm doing.

 - w2i, b2i, dnc and allat.